LambdaP/Jost/README.md

 **gftools** which can be found [here](https://github.com/googlefonts/gftools)<br>
 **ttfautohint** which can be found [here](https://www.freetype.org/ttfautohint/)<br>

 3. Run the build.sh script located in the "scripts" folder.
+You should run the script from the "scripts" folder.
 This should make both the variable and non-variable versions of the font.

 Contact
 -------